Skip to content

 Solo Tele Kit Comparison

-Model Body Style Top Wood Price Range Best For
+Model Body Style Top Wood Price Range Recommended For

 Solo TCK-1 Solid Body Standard solid wood ~$129 Budget builds & classic Tele simplicity